maddie-eckhart/ARBeauty/README.md

-# AR-Demo
+# AR Beauty
 # An AR Beauty Experience

-An example of how augmented reality will impact the online shopping community, especially in the beauty industry.
+An example of how augmented reality can impact the online shopping community, especially the beauty industry.

 ## Demo Mode